hjson/hjson-cpp/README.md

 ### Order of map elements

-Iterators for an *Hjson::Value* of type *Hjson::Value::MAP* are always ordered by the keys in alphabetic order.
+Iterators for an *Hjson::Value* of type *Hjson::Value::Type::Map* are always ordered by the keys in alphabetic order.
 That is also the default ordering in the output from *Hjson::Marshal()*.
 But when editing a configuration file you might instead want the output to have the same order of elements as the file you read for input.
 That can be achieved by setting the option *preserveInsertionOrder* to *true* in the call to *Hjson::MarshalWithOptions()*, like this:

 ```cpp
 auto opt = Hjson::DefaultOptions();